Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Opportunities in Many-Adapter Settings

 \subsection{Adapters Increase Workload Heterogeneity}

-As discussed in the previous section, the adapters employed by different tasks are expected to vary in size (\emph{rank}), as tasks require different levels of accuracy~\cite{lora,lorapro,slora,dlora-osdi}.
-Figure~\ref{fig:adapter-load} studies how this \emph{rank heterogeneity} affects the TTFT of a single inference request, with medium input and output size~\cite{dynamollm}.
-We run the request over a base Llama-7B model combined with a specific adapter on an unloaded system and increase the adapter rank from 8 to 128~\cite{dlora-osdi,slora}.
-We break down the total execution time to the time spent in the base model computation, the adapter computation, and the time spent on loading the adapter's weights from host to the GPU memory.
-We observe that as the rank size increases, the adapter overheads also increase.
+The LoRA adapters employed by different tasks are expected to vary in size (\emph{rank}), as tasks require different levels of accuracy~\cite{lora,lorapro,slora,dlora-osdi}.
+Figure~\ref{fig:adapter-load} shows how this rank heterogeneity affects the TTFT of a single inference request, with medium input and output size~\cite{dynamollm}.
+We run the request over a base Llama-7B model combined with a specific adapter on an unloaded system, and increase the adapter rank from 8 to 128~\cite{dlora-osdi,slora}.
+We break down the total execution time into time spent: (1) executing the base model, (2) executing the adapter, and (3) loading the adapter's weights from host to the GPU memory.
+The numbers on top of the bars are the TTFT values.

+We observe that, as the rank size increases, the relative weight of the adapter overheads also increases.
 For example, for rank 128, $\sim$60\% of the total TTFT latency is spent on adapter loading and computation.

+For these experiments, we use the Multi-size Batched Gather Matrix-Matrix Multiplication (MBGMM) kernel from the state-of-the-art baseline system S-LoRA~\cite{slora}.
+LoRA adapters induce two matrix multiplications on top of the base model multiplication, and a matrix addition for results aggregation per LLM inference layer.
+This leads to the high computational overhead of adapter execution observed in Figure~\ref{fig:adapter-load}.
+Recent work (Figure 5 in~\cite{dlora-osdi}) corroborates our findings that these steps are expensive even for small-rank adapters.